-Now with new awareness of importance of positioning, it is easy for you to classify the six matches into only two classes,
+Now, with a new awareness of the importance of positioning, it is easy for you to classify the six matches into only two classes,

 - Type 2: Two separated matches 2 and 5 both horizontal and apparently unsuitable for being a side of a diamond.

 You have already seen that whatever be the final solution, an oblique pair like matches 1 and 6 must be forming two sides of the solution figure.
 In other words, these two matches must remain unmoved.

 At this point it is absolutely clear that you just have to identify two more matches that must remain UNMOVED.
 Moving the rest two will give you a very clear idea of where to place the additional 7th match.